laurentkempe/daprPlayground/sampleApp/README.md

 ## Start Sample App

-You can start WebSite and Service `.\start.ps1` (it needs Windows Terminal), which will also start the Dapr sidecars.
+You can start WebSite and CounterService `.\start.ps1` (it needs Windows Terminal), which will also start the Dapr sidecars.